B. Hick and Sons: Hick, Hargreaves & Co

 The company made blowing engines for furnaces and smelters, boilers, weighing machines, water wheels and mill machinery.
 It supplied machinery "on a new and perfectly unique" concept together with iron pillars, roofing and fittings for the steam-driven pulp and paper mill at Woolwich Arsenal in 1856.
 The mill made cartridge bags at the rate of about 20,000 per hour, sufficient to supply the entire British army and navy.
 The intention was to manufacture paper for various departments of Her Majesty's service.

 Steel boilers were first produced in 1863, mostly of the Lancashire type, and more than 200 locomotive boilers were made for torpedo boats into the 1890s.
-The Phoenix Boiler Works were purchased in 1891 to meet an increase in demands.
+The Phoenix Boiler Works were purchased in 1891 to meet an increase in demand.

 Bolton Steam Museum hold a 1906 Hick, Hargreaves and Co.
 Ltd. Lancashire boiler front-plate, previously installed at Halliwell Mills, Bolton.

+The company introduced the highly efficient Corliss valve gear into the United Kingdom from the United States in about 1864 and was closely identified with it thereafter; William Inglis being responsible for promoting the high speed Corliss engine.
+In the same year Swiss engineer Robert Lüthy came to the firm from L. and L.R.
+Bodmer.
+An early horizontal Corliss type built in 1866, arrived in Australia the following year for Bell's Creek gold mine, Araluan, New South Wales; the engine is now housed at Goulburn Historic Waterworks Museum.
+A 50 hp Inglis and Spencer improved Corliss girder bed engine built in 1873 (No.303), used to power Gamble's lace factory, Nottingham and an 1879, 120 hp non-condensing Corliss engine with Inglis and Spencer patent double clip trip gear are held at Forncett Industrial Steam Museum and Gurteen's textile manufactorary, Haverhill, Suffolk.